Skip to content

 By pairing forms on your site with an intuitive CRM that shows historical data, you can sort prospects by qualifiers that help you understand the prospects most likely to buy.
 Your team can go into a pitch or proposal process knowing that the prospect is the right fit.

 Typically you could qualify leads based on 10 questions.
-If the prospect answers seven of the 10 questions to the your standards, the lead is identified as Sales Qualified wich your sales team can pursue with confidence.
+If the prospect answers seven of the 10 questions to the your standards, the lead is identified as Sales Qualified which your sales team can pursue with confidence.

-2. Recognize Your Best Customers
+2. Recognise Your Best Customers

 With a CRM and marketing automation platform integration, you can view the full timeline of a lead’s journey to becoming a client - from the initial phone call or visit to your website to upselling on a new service to the client providing a referral.

-Collecting and analyzing this data will you help you understand who will become long-term relationships and those who jump to a competitor after one engagement.
+Collecting and analysing this data will you help you understand who will become long-term relationships and those who jump to a competitor after one engagement.
 The first group includes the clients or customers you want to spend time more time with, ensuring they are happy with the work and have seen results from the relationship.
 The second group will be one you want to monitor to understand if the costs to acquire and produce work are worth it.

 3. Understand the Buying Journey